-How much should rent increase each year?
+How much should the rent increase each year?

 Maintaining and owning a rental property is essentially owning a business.
 Rent usually must increase marginally each year in order to keep pace with market rates, inflation, tax changes, and other factors that make owning that property just a little bit more expensive.
-A good standard for typical annual rent increase is somewhere around 3 to 5 percent; however, there is no universal rule.
+A good standard for a typical annual rent increase is somewhere around 3 to 5 percent; however, there is no universal rule.
 Make sure that you take into account the changes in market living prices as well as your own personal expenses when deciding how much to raise the rent.

-Write rent increase letter while stay friendly
+Write rent increase letter while staying friendly

-The hardest part about writing a rent increase letter is figuring out how to achieve the right balance of friendly and professional tone.
+The hardest part about writing a rent increase notice is figuring out how to achieve the right balance of friendly and professional tone.
 You don’t want to ruin the relationship you have with your tenant just because you have to charge them more.
 Try to state the reasons for the rent change and sprinkle in a little flattery.

 Sample Rent Increase Letter Format